 Investors noted Deere’s positive numbers and rewarded the stock with a 7.3% boost to $120.90 Friday.
 The stock was down slightly Monday but the picture remains positive on the strength of foreign sales.

 Meanwhile, other machinery makers and agriculture-based companies also got a boost along with Deere.
 This includes Agco Corp.
-(NYSE:AGCOC) and CNH Industrial NV (NYSE:CNHIC) and fertilizer maker CF Industries Holdings Inc. (NYSE:CFC) all of which rose about 4%.
+(NYSE:AGCOB) and CNH Industrial NV (NYSE:CNHIC) and fertilizer maker CF Industries Holdings Inc. (NYSE:CFB) all of which rose about 4%.

 Used Farm Machinery Up